ChoshimWy/BitStructKit/README.md

 ## Usage

-Below is an example that mirrors the `DataPacket` C bitfield from the tests.
-Each descriptor specifies how many bits belong to that property, matching the field declaration order in C.
+The example below mirrors the Objective‑C `DataPacket` bitfield that produced the `8d00000000000000018c` payload.
+The steps are always the same: describe your layout, decode raw bytes, optionally mutate fields, then re‑encode.

+### 1. Describe the bit layout

 ```swift
 import BitStructKit